Quitting sugar in it’s various forms can do wonders.

 Studies show that added dietary sugars can decrease the activity of orexin cells.
 These cells are basically the Energizer Bunnies that induce wakefulness, stoke the metabolism, and keep our system movin’ and groovin’.
 When orexin cells are turned down or turned off, we’re sleepy and lethargic, which explains why you want to nap after a carb- and sugar-laden lunch.

-(Bonus Benefit #7) Your Inflammation Fires Will Be Cooled
+(Bonus Benefit #7) Cut Sugar and Your Inflammation Fires Will Be Cooled

 The American Journal of Clinical Nutrition warns that processed sugars trigger the release of inflammatory messengers called cytokines.